Skip to main content

 A form of endoscopic ultrasound also can be used to look more closely at tumors of the rectum.
 For this procedure, the endoscope is passed through the anus and into the rectum.

-Endoscopic retrograde pancreatography (ERCP): For this procedure, the endoscope is passed down the patient’s throat, through the esophagus and stomach, and into the first part of the small intestine.
-The doctor can see through the endoscope to find the ampulla of Vater (the place where the common bile duct is connected to the small intestine).
-A small amount of dye (contrast material) is then injected through the tube into the common bile duct and x-rays are taken.
-This dye helps outline the bile duct and pancreatic duct.
-The x-ray images can show narrowing or blockage of these ducts that might be due to pancreatic cancer.
-The doctor doing this test can also put a small brush through the tube to remove cells to view under a microscope to see if they look like cancer.
+A small amount of dye is then injected through the tube into the common bile duct and x-rays are taken.
+This dye is a contrast material, which helps outline the bile duct and pancreatic duct.
+The x-ray images can show narrowing or blockage of these ducts that might be caused by pancreatic cancer.
+The doctor doing this test can also remove cells through the tube to look at with a microscope to see if they look like cancer.

 More information about these tests can be found in Endoscopy.